Morocco — World Showcase — Epcot

 Tangier Traders – Clothing

-Morocco is the only country in World Showcase sponsored by the government and not a corporation.
+Morocco is the only country in World Showcase sponsored fully by the government and not a corporation.

 The prayer tower, at the entrance of the pavilion, is a detailed replica of the Katoubia Minaret that stands in Marrakesh.

-The buildings have great religious significance and so lights from the IllumiNations celebration are not on the Moroccan pavilion buildings.
+The buildings have great religious significance, and so lights from the nighttime fireworks show on World Showcase Lagoon are not on the Moroccan pavilion buildings.

 The Bab Boujouloud gate (see photo), which divides the ville nouvelle (new city) and Medina (old city), is modeled after a gateway in the city of Fez.